-Her love of music inspired CAROL KRAUSS to invent a whole new style of painting
+Her passion for music inspired CAROL KRAUSS to invent a whole new style of painting

 By David Brittan